Joelayo/Week-2_Azure_CloudOps/README.md

 cd backend
 npm install
 ```
-Now we need to create .env file that holds all the configuration details of the backend. you should be in backend directory
+Now we need to create a .env file that holds all the configuration details of the backend. you should be in the backend directory

 ```sh
 vim .env